-The routine vaccination schedule will protect your puppy from seven diseases: distemper, hepatitis, leptospirosis, parainfluenza virus, parvovirus, coronavirus, and rabies.
-The first six are included in one injection that is given at 6-8, 12, and 16 weeks old.
+The routine vaccination schedule will protect your puppy from six diseases: distemper, hepatitis, leptospirosis, parainfluenza virus, parvovirus, and rabies.
+The first five are included in one injection that is given at 6 – 8, 12, and 16 weeks old.
 Rabies vaccine is given at 12 weeks of age.
-There are two other optional vaccinations that are appropriate in certain situations.
-Your puppy should receive a kennel cough vaccine if a trip to a boarding kennel is likely or if it will be placed in a puppy training class.
-Lyme vaccine is given to dogs that are exposed to ticks because Lyme Disease is transmitted by ticks.
+There are three other optional vaccinations that are appropriate in certain situations.
+Your puppy should receive a kennel cough vaccine if a trip to a boarding kennel and grooming facility or if it will be placed in a puppy training class.
+Canine influenza and Lyme vaccine are given depending on lifestyle needs.
 Please advise us of these needs on your next visit.

 Why does my puppy need more than one vaccination?